A Certificate in Community Faith Formation

 Community Transformation: focusing on the competencies needed to nurture transformation and long-term systemic change.

-Electives will be offered on the 7th Saturday of each block from noon to 3 pm eastern time.
+Elective Workshops will be offered on the 7th (and final) Tuesday of each of the five blocks at the regular cohort meeting time – from 7-9:30 pm eastern time.

 The course is ungraded.
 Learning Partners will be assessed as they share learning assignments with the JCSTS Cohort Facilitator and one another during weekly sessions in an effort to help Learning Partners fully integrate the material.
 The weekly sessions are highly interactive, and all Learning Partners are expected to engage actively in the discussions.